LesFerch/WinSetView/README.md

 ![image](https://github.com/user-attachments/assets/21ce83f8-f34f-4ab6-9eeb-263edec9b86f)

-The Explorer options are optional.
+The Explorer options actually are optional.
 You can choose to apply or exclude them when **Submit** is clicked.
 Click the 🔍 button to detect your current settings.
 See the [manual](./Manual.md#options-menu) for full details.

 **Note**: Options with a shield icon require Administrative access.
 A UAC prompt will not appear at this point, but will appear for such options later when the changes are applied.